luminus-framework/luminus/resources/public/md/clojurescript.md

 [Reagent](http://holmsand.github.io/reagent/) is the recommended approach for building ClojureScript applications with Luminus.
 Using the `+cljs` profile in Luminus will create an application with it configured.

 Reagent is backed by [React](http://facebook.github.io/react/) and provides an extremely efficient way to manipulate the DOM using [Hiccup](https://github.com/weavejester/hiccup) style syntax.
-In Reagetn, each UI component is simply a data structure that represents a particular DOM element.
-By taking a DOM centric view of the UI, Reagent makes writing composable UI components simple and intuitive.
+In Reagent, each UI component is simply a data structure that represents a particular DOM element.
+By taking a DOM centric view of the UI, Reagent makes writing composable components simple and intuitive.

 A simple Reagent component looks as follows: